 Also a wooden horse, a pedal car and an exhibition of games based on dexterity, agility, speed and coordination, which helped develop skills that would prove useful when the child had grown up: circles, stilts and tricycles, bowls and croquet, badminton rackets, spinning tops and the ingenious English "perfect tennis trainer" with the box bearing the phrase "used by the Prince of Wales".

-At the end of the journey, extraordinary and curious objects, such as some examples of the first Magic Lanterns, ancestors of the cinema, a small "Pathè" projector with the reels containing the videos of the adventures of the Felix Cat, one of the very first cartoons, and much more ...
+At the end of the itinerary, extraordinary and curious objects, such as some examples of the first Magic Lanterns, ancestors of cinema, a small "Pathè" projector with the reels that contained the films of the adventures of the Felix Cat, one of the very first cartoons, and much more ...

 Schedule: From the 10.00 18.00